Dr. Jeremy Nix Director - K-5

 Description of Program

 Gwinnett County Public Schools' social studies program is designed to prepare students to participate as constructive citizens in a democratic society.
 Student mastery of the Academic Knowledge and Skills (AKS) is achieved through an authentic K-12 approach integrating discipline-based content with interpretative skills focused on maps and globes, information processing, social participation, and problem-solving.
 Students develop a strong understanding of themselves and their role and responsibility in society by discovering the heritage of their nation within a global context.
 Opportunities are provided for students to relate the past to the present and to build an awareness of the similarities and differences that exist between the nations and cultures of the world.

 Middle school students examine Challenges in a Global Society.
 A two-year world studies block gives students in grades six and seven an opportunity to examine relevant contemporary and traditional issues in a global context.
 Georgia Studies is the topic for eighth grade as students explore their state through both a historical and modern perspective relative to both national and international issues, including the history, geography, and government.

 In 9th Grade World Geography, students earn elective credit.
-Core courses required for graduation begin with 10th Grade World History, followed by 11th Grade U.S. History and conclude with Economics and Political Systems.
+Core courses required for graduation begin with 10th Grade World History, followed by 11th Grade U.S. History and conclude with Economics and American Government and Civics.
 Students are also encouraged to select elective courses based on interest and aptitude.
 Psychology, Sociology, Ethnic Studies, Personal Financial Literacy, Contemporary Issues, Controversial Issues, Philosophy, and Law are available for elective credit.
 Also, students may take Advanced Placement (AP) courses: Human Geography, U.S. History, European History, American Government, Comparative Government, Microeconomics, Macroeconomics, Psychology, and World History.